Summarize this article with

 Attackers use a variety of methods to trick victims into revealing personal information.
 Some examples include:

-• Brute force attacks happen when fraudsters use automated programs to try numerous passwords in a short period of time, with the hopes of finding the right one.
-This approach is especially effective against accounts with weak passwords and re-used passwords, and against businesses that don’t use robust security measures like account lockout policies or multifactor authentication (MFA).
+- Brute force attacks, which is when fraudsters use automated programs to try numerous passwords in a short period of time, with the hopes of finding the right one.
+This approach is especially effective against accounts with weak passwords and re-used passwords, and against businesses that don’t implement additional security measures like account lockout policies or multifactor authentication (MFA).

-• Credential stuffing, where fraudsters take stolen login details from a data breach and try accessing other websites using the information.
-(This is why you should never re-use passwords across different services.)
+- Credential stuffing, where fraudsters take stolen login details from a data breach and try accessing other websites using the information.
+(This is another reason why you should never re-use passwords across different services.)

-• Social engineering to manipulate people into spilling secrets or breaking security rules.
+- Social engineering to manipulate people into spilling secrets or breaking security rules.
+(One example is SIM swapping, where fraudsters trick customer service representatives into transferring your number to a SIM card they control.)

-They also exploit data breaches, accessing vast amounts of login details exposed from insecure databases, which sets the stage for widespread account takeover fraud
+- Exploiting data breaches to access vast amounts of login details exposed from insecure databases, which sets the stage for widespread account takeover fraud.

 Maintaining control & covering tracks

-Once an account takeover attack is successful, fraudsters often change account passwords and security questions to lock out the legitimate user while shielding their presence through methods such as a VPN.
+Once an account takeover attack is successful, fraudsters often change account passwords and security questions to lock out the legitimate user while evading detection through methods such as using a VPN.
+They may also use sophisticated browser tampering techniques that make the attacker appear identical to the authentic user from the site’s perspective.
 These techniques ensure they can continue exploiting the compromised accounts undetected.

 How do account takeover attacks impact business?